Get a B.C. trade certificate and earn an income while you learn the latest skills in auto glass removal, installation, and repair.

 - Applicants must submit official transcripts and educational documents as required by their course or program.

-- Before applying for apprenticeship training at VCC, you and your employer sponsor must first register your apprenticeship with the Industry Training Authority (ITA).
-After registering, you will receive an ITA ID number, which is required when enrolling at VCC.
+- Before applying for apprenticeship training at VCC, you and your employer sponsor must first register your apprenticeship with SkilledTradesBC.
+After registering, you will receive an SkilledTradesBC ID number (or ITA number), which is required when enrolling at VCC.

 Prior learning assessment and recognition